turbot/steampipe-mcp/README.md

 [How to use MCP servers with Claude Desktop →](https://modelcontextprotocol.io/quickstart/user)

-Add the following configuration to the "mcpServers" section of your `claude_desktop_config.json`:
+Add the following configuration to your `mcp.json`:

 ```json
 {